11ty/11ty-website/src/docs/filters/inputpath-to-url.md

 This filter is an alternative to the [InputPath To Url plugin](/docs/plugins/inputpath-to-url/), which provides an Eleventy transform that is less verbose but a bit slower.

+The paths used here should be [relative to the input directory](/docs/config/#input-directory) though they _can_ be relative to the project root (the former is simpler and preferred).

 <is-land on:visible import="/js/seven-minute-tabs.js">
 <seven-minute-tabs>
   {% renderFile "./src/_includes/syntax-chooser-tablist.11ty.js", {id: "inputpathtourl"} %}